tfullert/tfullert.github.io/wpm/posts/1-test-interface.md

 var client = test.getHttpClient();
 ```

-In addition to acting as a VU for the WPM platform the HttpClient also provides access to some features that allow you to interact with the proxy that sits infront of all requests that are made by the WPM platform.
+In addition to acting as a VU for the WPM platform the HttpClient also provides access to some features that allow you to interact with the proxy that sits in front of all requests that are made by the WPM platform.
 This allows you to do things like set SSL Certificate versions and modify HTTP request/response headers.
 You can also get access to an instance of HttpClient from the webDriver interface as follows:

 ```javascript
 var driver = test.openBrowser();